Some posts contain compensated links. Please read this disclaimer for more info.

 Double Gates (Porta Gemina) and the Gate of Hercules

 Between Tito’s park and King Petar Krešimir park, quite close to Pula Arena, you’ll find Carrarina street.
-Both the Double Gates (Porta Gemina) and the Gate of Hercules are on this street and you shouldn’t miss them.
-In fact, Porta Gemina are the best-preserved (and near only) remnants of the old city walls, which date from the second century.
+Both the Double Gates (Porta Gemina) and the Gate of Hercules are here and you shouldn’t miss them.
+In fact, Porta Gemina are the best-preserved (and near only) remnants of the old city walls.
+They date from the second century.
 Passing through the gates you’ll see a Roman tunnel, renovated over recent years.
 Furthermore, you can now go inside.

 Although the Gate Of Hercules is less grand, it’s actually even older than Porta Gemina.
-Significantly, it features markings that indicate Pula was founded as a Roman colony as far back as 47 BC.
+Significantly, it features markings indicating Pula’s foundation as a Roman colony as far back as 47 BC.

 Temple of Augustus in Pula